Official information policy

 • The Protective Security Requirements;

-• any legal risk to Corrections.
+• any legal, security or other risk to Corrections.

 Proactive release of information not subject to a request

-2. We will consider for publication a range of other official information including but not limited to: policies, procedures, manuals and guidelines; strategy, planning and performance information; information about policy development; information about statutory decision making processes; and information about work programmes.
+3. We will consider for publication a range of other official information including but not limited to:

 Proactive release of previous OIA responses